thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 	- If you had handwritten notes in [[Pocket Notebook]] or [[Physical Journal]] in the process step, now is the time to convert them to typed notes, or ignore them if non-important
 	- Delete the folder you created in [[The +Inbox]] because it will now be empty
 - Distill
+	- If you want to memorize the note as is, move it to [[Permanent Notes]]
 	- Move related source material from [[The +Inbox]] to [[Sources]] folder
 	- Go through your notes in [[The +Inbox]] and use the Feyman technique, and rephrase the concepts, using [[Progressive Summarization]]
 	- Incorporate pictures from online sources
 	- Incorporate drawings using your stylus (or pen if desired -- scan the images in order to digitize).
 	- Add screenshots of pictures, NEW diagrams, drawings and interesting figures alongside the outlines,
 	- Now convert each idea into an atomic idea, that is connected to other ideas in your notes creating Evergreen [[Permanent Notes]]
+	- Convert it into a flashcard
 	- Tag the permanent note using one of [[Note Tags and Folders]]
 		- Tag Up, Forward and Backward -- Up means to the overarching topic, forward means to other notes, backward means to the [[Literature Note]] (in the References section)
 - Update